QuentinRa/blog.quentinra.dev/info/ocaml/index.md

 ## Introduction

-You can write ocaml in a ``.ml`` file, then compile using ``ocamlc``.
+You can write OCaml in a ``.ml`` file, then compile using ``ocamlc``.
 You can also write some code in a console (`ocaml`) like in python or a lot of languages.

-Installing ``ocaml`` may be a pain in the ass if you are not on linux.
+Installing ``ocaml`` may be a pain in the ass if you are not on Linux.

 * Some are using the [online console](https://try.ocamlpro.com/)
 * [a french tutorial](https://carnot.cpge.info/index.php/2018/01/28/installer-ocaml-sur-sa-machine/)
-presenting tools for MacOS and Windows
+presenting tools for macOS and Windows
 * you can try this tutorial [OCaml with opam](https://fdopen.github.io/opam-repository-mingw/installation/)
 * you can try ``WinCaml`` but it's a virus according to Norton and the site is ranked as dangerous (seems like it happened after the website moved and the old site is down...)

-or you can follow one off theses tutorials
+or you can follow one of these tutorials

 * [Install OCaml + use in VSCode](intro/install-m.md)
 * [Install OCaml in WSL](intro/install-wsl.md)